Search Results Within Category "Infectious Diseases "

 • Any condition, that in the opinion of the investigator, would interfere with the evaluation of the investigational product or interpretation of the participant safety data or study results

-• History of malignancy within the past 5 years, except completely excised basal cell or squamous cell carcinoma of the skin, or cervical carcinoma in situ at least 2 years prior to screening
+• History of malignancy within the past five years, except completely excised basal cell or squamous cell carcinoma of the skin, or cervical carcinoma in situ at least two years prior to screening

-• Participation in another interventional clinical trial during trial participation or within 30 days prior to the investigational medicinal product (IMP) dosing or planned dosing
+• Participation in another interventional clinical trial during trial participation or within 30 days prior to the IMP dosing or planned dosing

-• History of alcoholism or drug addiction within 1 year of screening.
-Substance use disorder will be an exclusion criterion, at investigator's discretion
+• History of alcoholism or drug addiction within one year of screening.
+Substance use disorder will be an exclusion criterion, at investigator's discretion.

 Call 214-648-5005